I still remember the look on Monty’s face – all those years of danger and punishment and now he was soft and happy and she was filled with joy.

 Some of the best and most spectacular horses can seem to be the most difficult.
 I wonder if it’s because they’re brave enough to hold out for us to be everything that we can be?
 Certainly that was the case with my Bobby.

-Gina herself had sported more than a few bruises over the years from being bitten and the ridden behavior was problematic too.
+Gina herself had sported more than a few bruises over the years from being bitten and the ridden behavior was problematic too. (my Aussie understatement there!)
 Her friends had told her to her face that they were worried about him killing her.
-They clearly didn’t understand her commitment to him!

 Gina was a competent rider, working hard at it, riding most days, having regular and frequent lessons from excellent dressage teachers.
 She had tried bit changes, saddle changes, teacher changes, riding style changes and although she got some results, as you’ll read in her own words, she still had a dangerous horse.